- Find a Trail

 - Get Involved

-These wood-planked bridges now provide popular features on the trail as viewpoints for the wetlands, where a host of wildlife thrives.
+Those wood-planked bridges now provide popular features on the trail as viewpoints for the wetlands, where a host of wildlife thrives.
 You may spot large sandhill cranes, graceful birds with bright red caps on their heads, or hear spring peepers and a chorus of frogs.
 Deer, wild turkeys, foxes, and other critters are often seen.
 Although the trail stops short of the railroad’s original destinations, plans are afoot to link with Madison via the Capital City State Trail and with Milwaukee via the New Berlin Recreation Trail.

-In the 5-mile stretch between Lake Mills and Jefferson the trail tunnels under thick tree canopy in the summer and crosses Crawfish River and Rock River (a fishing haven for locals).
-In Jefferson, at about 22 miles, signs will guide you through an easy 1.5-mile on-road section before reconnecting with the trail.
-While you journey through small towns and the communities of Helenville, Sullivan, Dousman and Wales (you can almost hear the conductor listing them), you'll find restaurants or grocery stores close to the trail for a meal or provisions.
+In the 5-mile stretch between Lake Mills and Jefferson, the trail tunnels under a thick tree canopy in the summer and crosses Crawfish River and Rock River (a fishing haven for locals).
+In Jefferson, at about 22 miles, signs guide you through a 1.5-mile on-road section before reconnecting with the trail.
+While you journey through small towns and the communities of Helenville, Sullivan, Dousman, and Wales, you’ll find nearby restaurants and grocery stores.

 We rode this trail from Waukesha to Lake Mills.
 There were numerous sink holes dotting the trail, some bigger than others.
 None of them were marked.

 While we were getting our bike out of the truck at Wales we saw a fox cross the road near the visitors’ center.
 It didn’t seem to care that people were around.
 It just trotted along on its business.